International TravelMapsRail Travel

 Eurostar Plus/Premier seats

 Eurostar uses its E320 series trains for the London-Amsterdam route which are made up of 16 coaches.
-Business Premier and Standard Premier are normally located in coaches 1-3 and 14-16.
+Plus/Premier are normally located in coaches 1-3 and 14-16.
 There is a Eurostar Café bar facility in coaches 8 and 9.

-For more info see our detailed review (Standard Premier class) of travel on the Eurostar between London and Amsterdam.
+For more info see our detailed review (Plus class) of travel on the Eurostar between London and Amsterdam.

 The cheapest fares need to be booked well in advance and are usually the direct train service; the Eurostar fares with a change in Brussels are normally more expensive.